Fuel tank of Tejas aircraft falls in agriculture field in Tamil Nadu

 India

-Coimbatore, July 02: Fuel tank of a Tejas aircraft which was on a sortie fell in an agricultural field in the city''s outskirts early Tuesday, police said.
+Coimbatore, July 02: Fuel tank of a Tejas aircraft which was on a sortie fell in an agricultural field in the city's outskirts on early Tuesday, police said.

 Defence sources in Chennai confirmed that a fuel tank from Tejas aircraft fell and said "all (was) safe", indicating that there were no injuries.